marijnh/Eloquent-JavaScript/11_async.md

 But between the time where the statement starts executing and the time where it finishes there's an asynchronous gap.
-The `map` expression runs before anything has been added to the list, so each of the `+=` operators starts from an empty string and end up, when its storage retrieval finishes, setting `list` to a single-line list—the result of adding its line to the empty string.
+The `map` expression runs before anything has been added to the list, so each of the `+=` operators starts from an empty string and ends up, when its storage retrieval finishes, setting `list` to a single-line list—the result of adding its line to the empty string.